lishiyo/twincore-prototype/memory-bank/v0/api.md

     *   `session_id`: `string (uuid), optional` - Scope: Required if `project_id` and `team_id` are not provided.
     *   `project_id`: `string (uuid), optional` - Scope: Required if `session_id` and `team_id` are not provided.
     *   `team_id`: `string (uuid), optional` - Scope: Required if `session_id` and `project_id` are not provided.
-    *   `query`: `string` - REQUIRED: The natural language query for semantic search across the group participants' relevant data.
+    *   `query_text`: `string` - REQUIRED: The natural language query for semantic search across the group participants' relevant data.
     *   `limit_per_user`: `integer, optional (default: 5)` - Maximum results per user included in the response.
     *   `include_messages_to_twin`: `boolean, optional (default: True)` - If true, results for each user will include chunks where `is_twin_interaction` is true.
     *   `include_private`: `boolean, optional (default: True)` - If true, include chunks marked as private associated with the users in the scope.